sunn-e/Google-CodeIn-R-TaskList-MentorSunny/README.md

 ### Tip

-If you need more time for a given task, mail me on my mail given on GCI dashboard, Subject: Task Date Extension and desribe why you may need it.
+If you need more time for a given task, mail me on my mail given somewhere on this page, Subject: Task Date Extension and desribe why you may need it.
 I will be more than happy to do that for deserving students. :)

 ## important